-If you’re a beginner visiting our club, bring a gi if you’ve got one (the jacket and pants we wear, similar to the outfit judo guys wear for judo), but if you don’t have a gi, no problem.
-Wear jogging pants and a T-shirt, and we will lend you a jacket, which is all you need to get started, if you send us a message telling me you’re coming in advance.
-Email me, Marcus, at brightonbjjexchange at gmail dot com.
+- If you’re a beginner visiting our club, bring a gi if you’ve got one (the jacket and pants we wear, similar to the outfit judo guys wear for judo), but if you don’t have a gi, no problem.
+Wear jogging pants and a T-shirt, and we can lend you a jacket, which is all you need to get started, if you send us a message telling us you are coming in advance.
+See contact details page.